- 3 days ago

 - Be generous with using herbs and spices;

-- Don’t worry about quantity, but focus on quality; and
+- Don’t worry about quantity, but definitely focus on quality and this will control hunger;

 - Try to be good 80% of the time and allow yourself a weekly cheat day.